(720 ILCS 550/12)

 (h) Contraband, including cannabis possessed without authorization under State or federal law, is not subject to forfeiture.
 No property right exists in contraband.
 Contraband is subject to seizure and shall be disposed of according to State law.

-(j) The changes made to this Section by this amendatory Act of the 100th General Assembly are subject to Section 4 of the Statute on Statutes.
+(j) The changes made to this Section by Public Act 100-699 are subject to Section 4 of the Statute on Statutes.